Sidd-0710/Uptime-/README.md

 This uptime updates automatically every day at midnight!

 ## About Me
-- 💻 I love working on JavaScript, React, and Node.js.
+- 💻 I love working on JavaScript, React.
 - 🎯 Always learning something new!

 ---